unmonoqueteclea/unmonoqueteclea.github.io/_posts/2020-02-16-hello-world-again.md

 them **became obsolete** only some months after writting them.
 Programming libraries were updated, new Deep Learning techniques appeared, etc. My focus, from now on, will be on **generating non-expiring content**.
-I know this sounds like hard word when you talk about **Machine Learning** or **programming** but I will try to focus more on creating that kind of content that analyzes **abstractions and not particular implementations**.
+I know this sounds like hard work when you talk about **Machine Learning** or **programming** but I will try to focus more on creating that kind of content that analyzes **abstractions and not particular implementations**.